Final viva and thesis submission

 See Graduate School Handbook Part 13 PGR 13.2 for information on the format of the thesis.

-Do not submit your thesis for examination if you have used images, diagrams or large amounts of text that have been produced by another person unless you have permission to so.
+Do not submit your thesis for examination if you have used images, diagrams or large amounts of text that have been produced by another person unless you have permission to do so.

 For further information on depositing your thesis and copyright visit the How to submit to the Research Repository page.